top of page

 Coolidge National Medal of Honor Heritage Center in Chattanooga, Tennessee photo personal collection

-On March 25, 1863, Private Jacob Parrott was the first to be bestowed with the honor for his part in "The Great Locomotive Chase," which ended about 20 miles outside of the city.
+What became known as the United States' highest military award for valor was first presented in Chattanooga, Tennessee, for actions during the Civil War.
+On March 25, 1863, Private Jacob Parrott was the first to be bestowed with the honor for his part in "The Great Locomotive Chase" that ended about 20 miles outside of the city.

-So, it makes sense that the city is home to the Coolidge National Medal of Honor Heritage Center, whose exhibits highlight the stories of those who exuded patriotism, citizenship, courage, integrity, sacrifice and commitment.
+So, it makes sense the city is home to the Coolidge National Medal of Honor Heritage Center, whose exhibits highlight the stories of those who exuded patriotism, citizenship, courage, integrity, sacrifice and commitment.

 National Naval Aviation Museum